 When we're decorating a room, there are so many elements to consider.
-And while the bigger pieces of the puzzle—things like furniture, rugs and paint—might take up the majority of our attention, it's really the small accents that make a space feel lived in and complete.
-So though it might not always be at the top of the list, lighting is one of the most important elements of any room.
+And while the bigger pieces of the puzzle—things like furniture, rugs, and paint—might take up the majority of our attention, it's the small accents that make a space feel lived in and complete.
+So though it might not always be at the top of the list, lighting is one of the most essential elements of any room.
 And with so many new decorating styles, there's no shortage of options for fitting your lighting into your decor.
 Make sure your room is lit appropriately by following these lighting do's and don'ts.

-DO take special care when planning bathroom lighting.
+- Do take special care when planning bathroom lighting.
 There are important considerations that apply in the bathroom that don't apply elsewhere in the home.

-DO use a combination of table lamps, floor lamps, sconces and overhead fixtures.
+- Do use a combination of table lamps, floor lamps, sconces, and overhead fixtures.
 You don't need to have them all in every room, but there should be at least two.

-DO choose the right lampshade for table lamps and floor lamps.
+- Do choose the right lampshade for table lamps and floor lamps.

-DO use chandeliers in unexpected places like bathrooms and bedrooms.
-They're not just for dining rooms anymore!
+- Do use chandeliers in unexpected places like bathrooms and bedrooms.
+They're not just for dining rooms anymore.

-DON'T ignore the importance of lightbulbs.
+- Don't ignore the importance of lightbulbs.
 Avoid anything too fluorescent or too yellow.
 A crisp white light is always best.
-(If it's too bright, that's when the dimmer comes in handy.)
+If it's too bright, that's when the dimmer comes in handy.